 Calculating How Much You Get from Your Workers’ Compensation Claim

-Because all injuries and cases are unique, there is no one-size-fits-all payout value.
+Because all work injuries are unique, there is no one-size-fits-all payout value.
 However, to get a rough estimate of how much your claim is worth, start by calculating the cost of your medical care.
 Remember to be over-inclusive, and count everything like prescription medication and physical therapy in your estimation.

 Next, you’ll want to determine whether you will be filing for partial or total disability.
 Then you’ll want to determine how many weeks your injury will prevent you from working.
 A doctor’s evaluation will help you determine the extent of your recovery.
 Finally, you’ll want to add the cost of your medical care to your wage compensation.

 - For those filing for total disability and who make less than the statewide weekly average, multiply how much you make each week by 66%.
 Then, multiply this value by the number of weeks you expect to be unable to work.